-The Tipón ruins are one of the most beautiful and closest archaeological centers of the City of Cusco.
+The Tipon ruins are one of the most beautiful and closest archaeological centers of the City of Cusco.
 The archaeological complex is made up of different enclosures, Andean terraces, platforms, irrigation works, and much more.
-If you are looking for a different and new way to explore the Imperial City, the tour that includes the ruins of Tipón may be the one for you.
+If you are looking for a different and new way to explore the Imperial City, the tour that includes the ruins of Tipon may be the one for you.
 It is one of the least visited and most underrated sites in the entire Sacred Valley.
-In Tipón, they have a private kitchen where cuy is the delicacy of choice, so you will find many things to discover and enjoy in addition to the beautiful ruins.
-For this reason, together with the travel experts of Machu Travel Peru, we have prepared a short article about the ruins of Tipón.
+The ruins of Tipón teach us how clearly advanced the Incas were in matters of engineering, architecture, and spirituality.
+Besides, they have a private kitchen where cuy is the delicacy of choice.
+So you will find many things to discover and enjoy besides the beautiful ruins.
+For this reason, together with the travel experts of Machu Travel Peru, we have prepared a short article about the ruins of Tipon.

 WHAT CAN YOU SEE IN IT?

-The ruins of Tipón have a space of 240 hectares and are part of the Inca road network (Qhapac Ñam).
+The ruins of Tipon have a space of 240 hectares and are part of the Inca road network (Qhapac Ñam).
 The beautiful park is a hidden gem of Cusco due to its many Inca terraces and other enclosures.
-According to the chronicler Garcilaso de la Vega, the park was built by the Inca Huiracocha as a residence for his father.
-It is one of the best Cusco archaeological sites, and within it, you can find:
+According to the chronicler Garcilaso de la Vega, the park was built by the Inca Huiracocha as his father’s residence.
+It is one of the best archaeological sites in Cusco and in it, you can find the following structures:

-- The royal enclosures: It is presumed that these enclosures were the Royal House of the father of the Inca Huiracocha, known as Huaqaj.
+- The royal enclosures: It is presumed that these enclosures were the Royal House of the father of the Inca Huiracocha.
+The Inca was also known as Huaqaj.
 It is one of the most extensive and attractive places in the ruins.
 In the gardens, you will find numerous Inca terraces to observe and water sources as well.

 - Terraces and channels: These Inca constructions are so neatly made that they still stand to this day.
 It is believed that in addition to serving as the Royal House, it could also have been a center for agricultural experimentation due to the well-designed channels and terraces.

 - Intihuatana: The altar of the Sun is located a few meters from the royal enclosures.
-These rooms are built with trapezoidal windows so that you can appreciate the entire park.
-Due to its location in the midst of a mountainous elevation, it is believed that it was intended to worship the Sun.
+These were built with trapezoidal windows so you can appreciate the entire park.
+It is believed that it was destined for the worship of the Sun due to its location in the middle of a mountainous elevation.

 - Minor enclosures: They are named that way because fewer connotation characters lived in them.